Skip to content

 Memorial Day (Last Monday in May)

-Memorial Day honors military personnel who died in service.
-Flag display on Memorial Day follows unique protocol: display at half-staff from sunrise until noon, then raise to full staff from noon until sunset.
-This protocol symbolizes remembrance in the morning and celebration of those who served in the afternoon.
+Memorial Day honors military personnel who died in service and follows unique protocol: display at half-staff from sunrise until noon, then raise to full staff from noon until sunset.
+This symbolizes remembrance in the morning and celebration of those who served in the afternoon.
+To display at half-staff, raise the flag to the peak briefly, then lower it to the halfway position.
+At noon, raise it again to the peak before raising to full staff.
+Memorial Day flags help mark this solemn observance appropriately.

 Flag Day (June 14)